Recent in Baby

 Is Rowen a popular name?

-Rowen and Rowan together have been growing strongly in the U.S. and Rowan now ranks in the top 100 boys' names, valued for its Celtic nature heritage.
+Rowen and Rowan together have been growing strongly in the U.S. and Rowan is a fixture of the charts, valued for its Celtic heritage.